Dos Pilas: 705: Tikal defeated

 The war with Tikal continued under the new king and in AD 705 Tikal was again defeated and its lord captured.
-This victory was overseen by Itzamnaaj K'aawiil's general Ucha'an K'in B'alam, who would later become king himself.
+This victory was overseen by Itzamnaaj Kʼaawiilʼs general Uchaʼan Kʼin Bʼalam, who would later become king himself.
 After this victory Dos Pilas benefitted from tribute in the form of labour and wealth, resulting in the rapid expansion of the city.
-At this time Itzamnaaj K'awiil ordered the building of the El Duende group centred on a sizeable temple on a hilltop east of the Main Group.
+At this time Itzamnaaj Kʼawiil ordered the building of the El Duende group centred on a sizeable temple on a hilltop east of the Main Group.
 Victories over unknown, presumably minor, enemies are recorded to have taken place in AD 717 and 721.
-Itzamnaaj K'awiil raised five stelae in the El Duende group to celebrate his military victories.
-Itzamnaaj K'awiil's died in 726 and was buried four days later, as recorded on Stela 8.
+Itzamnaaj Kʼawiil raised five stelae in the El Duende group to celebrate his military victories.
+Itzamnaaj Kʼawiilʼs died in 726 and was buried four days later, as recorded on Stela 8.
 A royal tomb excavated under Structure 5-1 is probably that of this ruler.

 Campaigns of aggression

-Ucha'an K'in B'alam was enthroned in 727, probably as regent for K'awiil Chan K'inich, Itzamnaaj K'awiil's young son and heir.
+Uchaʼan Kʼin Bʼalam was enthroned in 727, probably as regent for Kʼawiil Chan Kʼinich, Itzamnaaj Kʼawiilʼs young son and heir.
 By the 8th century AD, Dos Pilas was powerful enough to attack the much larger city of Seibal on the Pasión River.
-In AD 735 the Lord of Dos Pilas (Ruler 3, "Master of Sun Jaguar") attacked the city, capturing Yich'aak B'alam, its king.
+In AD 735 the Lord of Dos Pilas (Ruler 3, "Master of Sun Jaguar") attacked the city, capturing Yichʼaak Bʼalam, its king.
 The captive king was not executed but rather became a vassal under the lord of Dos Pilas.
 At about this time, the nearby site at Aguateca became a twin capital of the Dos Pilas kingdom, with victory monuments being erected simultaneously in both cities.

-In AD 743 K'awiil Chan K'inich, went to war against the sites of Ahkul and El Chorro.
+In AD 743 Kʼawiil Chan Kʼinich, went to war against the sites of Ahkul and El Chorro.
 Two years later, in AD 745, he went to war against the distant cities of Yaxchilán, on the Usumacinta River, and Motul de San José on Lake Petén Itzá.
 The capture of the lords of both cities, and also the lord of El Chorro, is depicted on Hieroglyphic Stairway 3.

-Dos Pilas continued to exert control over Seibal even after the death of "Master of Sun Jaguar", with his successor K'awiil Chan Kinich presiding over rituals performed at the vassal site in AD 745–7.
+Dos Pilas continued to exert control over Seibal even after the death of "Master of Sun Jaguar", with his successor Kʼawiil Chan Kinich presiding over rituals performed at the vassal site in AD 745–7.